 If a surgeon finds the tumor is benign during surgery, it is common to check the patient’s level of parathyroid hormone in the blood during the operation.
 If necessary, the surgeon will then re-implant one of the normal parathyroid glands that had been removed earlier in the operation.
 However, if the tumor is cancerous, re-implantation should not be done to avoid any chance of putting cancer cells back into the body.

 Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 A radiation therapy regimen, which is your treatment plan, usually consists of a specific number of treatments given over a set period of time.

 Occasionally, radiation therapy may be recommended after surgery for parathyroid cancer.
-Radiation therapy may help reduce the risks of parathyroid cancer recurring in the neck, but it is difficult to evaluate whether this treatment is beneficial because this type of cancer is so rare.
+Radiation therapy may help reduce the risk of parathyroid cancer recurring in the neck, but it is difficult to evaluate whether this treatment is beneficial because this type of cancer is so rare.

 Side effects from radiation therapy may include fatigue, mild skin reactions, upset stomach, and loose bowel movements.
 Talk with your doctor about how side effects can be relieved or managed during treatment.
 Most side effects go away soon after treatment has finished.
 Learn more about radiation therapy .

 Systemic chemotherapy gets into the bloodstream to reach cancer cells throughout the body.
 Common ways to give chemotherapy include an intravenous (IV) tube placed into a vein using a needle or in a pill or capsule that is swallowed.

 A chemotherapy regimen usually consists of a specific number of cycles given over a set period of time.
 A patient may receive one drug at a time or combinations of different drugs at the same time.